scipy-conference/scipy_proceedings/papers/jim_kuiper/jim_kuiper.rst

 transformations (projections), which are needed to represent areas on the earth's oblate spheroid shape as planar maps, and manage data in Cartesian coordinate systems.
-These references appear in the code examples as "3857", the European Petroleum Survey Group (ESPG) Spatial Reference ID (SRID) reference for WGS84 Web Mercator (Auxiliary Sphere) and "102003", the USA Contiguous Albers Equal Area Conic projection commonly used for multi-state and national maps of the United States.
+These references appear in the code examples as "3857", the European Petroleum Survey Group (EPSG) Spatial Reference ID (SRID) reference for WGS84 Web Mercator (Auxiliary Sphere) and "102003", the USA Contiguous Albers Equal Area Conic projection commonly used for multi-state and national maps of the United States.
-These standardized ESPG definitions are now maintained by the International Association of Oil & Gas Producers (OGP) Surveying & Positioning Committee [OGP]_.
+These standardized EPSG definitions are now maintained by the International Association of Oil & Gas Producers (OGP) Surveying & Positioning Committee [OGP]_.